 We knew we had a problem with the floor but were shocked to find out what was causing it and how urgent the situation had become.

-When we bought The Paragon in July 2017, there were some cracks in the concrete floor and we could see that it was sinking in places but as there was no access, we assumed that there was probably water getting in underneath the concrete slab and washing the soil away in places.
-What else could it be, right?
+When we bought The Paragon in July 2017 there were some cracks in the concrete floor and we could see that it had settled in places.
+Well, after 85 years that could be expected.

-Over the 33 years since then, the timber floor had slowly decayed until now it had completely collapsed, leaving 2/3 of our beautiful hand-painted floor virtually suspended in mid-air.
+Over the 33 years since then, the timber floor slowly decayed until it collapsed, leaving 2/3 of our beautiful hand-painted floor virtually suspended in mid-air.
 The engineers advised us to remove everything off that part of the floor and stay off it as much as possible.
-So now the race was on to get it fixed before it collapsed completely and to enable us to
+So now the race was on to get it fixed before it collapsed completely and to enable us to re-open.

 Queenstown's wonderful festival, The Unconformity, wanted to use the theatre as the main entertainment venue on October 19-21, 2018, hosting Jeff Lang on the Friday evening and Mark Seymour & The Undertow on the Saturday night.
 Neither of these events could happen without the floor being fixed.
 It would not cope with the weight of a stage, band equipment and 400 concert goers.
 It just had to be fixed!